Home > Blogs > What is selenium? introduction to selenium...Read More

 Because other applications are using resources to heavily hit the same resource while employing multi-tenant services, calls get slower and finally time out.

-Rather than pointing out flaws to the client, Periodically, the programme can detect transitory failures and attempt to conduct the same activity again, often after a few seconds, in the hopes of reestablishing the connection.
+Rather than pointing out flaws to the client, Periodically, the program can detect transitory failures and attempt to conduct the same activity again, often after a few seconds, in the hopes of reestablishing the connection.
 We can generate retry intervals and have the application do retries by using the Transient Fault Handling Application Block technique.
 In the vast majority of circumstances, the error will be addressed on the second attempt, therefore the user will not be alerted to these errors.

 17. Create a storage key in Azure.